oki-azure/Microprocessors-Project-Work-2025-/README.md

 ## Guidelines
 - Ensure that all submissions are original and adhere to the project requirements.
 - Follow the structured format for documentation and code submission.
+- Make sure you folder is saved using your program and your group number eg. coe_group04
 - Refer to the provided submission deadlines to stay on track.

 📌 **Submission Deadline:** March 28, 2025